-3.13.1 Multi-Phase System
+3.12.1 Multi-Phase System

-The connections to set up a multi-phase group of units require that the output lines, PHASE-A, PHASE-B, PHASE-C and RTN, are connected independently from each output of a unit to the load.
+Refer to Figure 3-16 for the connections that are required to set up a multi-phase group of units; the example shown is for a 3-Phase system.
+The output lines, LINE and RTN, are connected independently from each output of a unit to the load.
 If the remote sense is used, each unit must have it connected to the phase of the load at the point where precise regulation of the output voltage is desired.